hawk-ai-aml/github-actions/risk-assessment/README.md

 The risk assessment system categorizes pull requests into four tiers based on their risk score, which is calculated from the checklist responses and automated metrics.
 The risk score is a sum of weighted checklist items and code churn.
-Based in the score, PRs can be blocked with option to override, require additional code owner review, or merge directly.
+Based on the score, PRs can be blocked with option to override, require additional code owner review, or merge directly.
-The weights and limits can be found in [index.ts](./src/index.ts).
+The weights and limits can be found in [risk configuration](./config/risk-questions.json).

 ## 🚀 Quick Start